 If you happen to have leftover ham, Slow Cooker Bean Soup with Ham, Spinach, and Thyme is a great way to use it.

-(For Friday Favorites we spotlight past recipes that you may have missed, and this Slow Cooker Bean Soup with Ham, Spinach, and Thyme is one of my all-time favorite soups to make in the slow cooker!)
+This Slow Cooker Bean Soup with Ham, Spinach, and Thyme is one of my all-time favorite soups to make in the slow cooker!

 It’s Easter weekend, and if you’re lucky enough to end up with leftover Easter ham hanging out in the fridge, this Slow Cooker Bean Soup with Ham, Spinach, and Thyme from Kalyn’s Kitchen is a great way to use it.
 And we’ve only got about a month more for soup weather, so make this now before it gets too hot.